top of page

 • What food do you recommend?

-Blue Moon Acres Golden Retrievers recommends Purina Pro Plan dog foods.
-We choose to feed Purina Pro Plan because it is a WSAVA (World Small Animal Veterinary Association) compliant food, that is highly recommended by veterinarians.
-Additionally, Purina maintains a team of nutritionists, behaviorists, veterinarians, and other specialists to continually test and innovate their products.
-Purina is thorough in tracing every ingredient back to its sources, including performing thousands of safety and quality checks.
-We also love that 99% of their pet products are crafted in the USA!
 Golden Retrievers are considered large breed dogs, as they will be over 50 pounds when fully grown.
 Large breeds have very different nutritional needs than small or medium breed dogs.
 This means they benefit from a large breed dog food.
 Large breed puppy formulas were designed to encourage a more gradual growth rate and they have a more appropriate calcium to phosphorus ratio that a large breed puppy requires.
 Our Health Warranty requires that your dog start off eating a large breed puppy food for at least the first year of its life.
 Many veterinarians recommend keeping a Golden Retriever on large breed puppy food for 15-16 months of age; however, please follow the advice of your veterinarian.
 As an adult dog, large breed adult diets can be helpful, as they have different calorie densities, and they often support joint health more than regular adult foods.
-Your puppy will go home with a few days’ worth of Purina Pro Plan Large Breed Dry Puppy Food - Chicken & Rice Formula.
+Your puppy will go home with 1-2 days’ worth of Large Breed Dry Puppy Food.

 • Socialization - How do I do it!?